Warp Drives and Closed Timelike Curves: Introduction

+The third and final issue is that, in previous work, the metric of one warp drive was considered, but a complete metric containing both the outgoing and incoming warp drives, as well as an \emph{explicit} closed timelike geodesic, was not derived.
+Our main result in this paper will be a complete and explicit spacetime metric, (\ref{CTC=000020metric}), containing two warp drives of a new, generalised kind, which: \begin{itemize} \item Begin and end in different rest frames, \item Do not overlap with each other, and \item Create an explicit closed timelike geodesic. \end{itemize} This construction will provide a much more solid foundation to the widely-held belief that faster-than-light travel allows for time travel.
+Furthermore, the explicit metric we will construct will provide a foundation for future investigations of various consequences of time travel, such as time travel paradoxes \cite{Shoshany_2019,ShoshanyHauser,ShoshanyWogan,ShoshanyStober}, in a concrete general-relativistic setting.

+Our paper relies on the definition of a new generalised warp drive with non-unit lapse function.
+Therefore, it would be interesting to investigate whether this resolves what is often considered to be the most problematic feature of warp drives, namely the violation of the pointwise weak energy condition (WEC).
+We do this by extending the arguments presented in \cite{Santiago_2022} to allow for a non-unit lapse.

-We find that this does not help to avoid WEC violations, subject to some reasonable conditions.
+Unfortunately, we find that this does not help to avoid WEC violations, subject to some reasonable conditions.
 We also give an analysis of the case of zero Eulerian energy density and a curl-free shift vector field, as this was not accounted for in \cite{Santiago_2022}.
-We conclude that the WEC violations are likely nothing more than an artefact of the class of metrics, and have nothing to do with the metrics' potential to describe warp drives.
+Interestingly, we conclude that the WEC violations are likely nothing more than an artefact of the particular class of metrics, and have nothing to do with the metrics' potential to describe warp drives, or superluminal travel in general.

 This paper introduces many different mathematical symbols.
 To prevent confusion and help make the mathematical formulas presented in the paper more clear, we provide a convenient table of symbols in Appendix \ref{sec:Tables-of-symbols}.
 We denote 4-dimensional spacetime indices using Greek letters, and 3-dimensional spatial indices using lowercase English letters.